truenas/middleware/docs/userguide/truenas_options.rst

 * ZFS pool status changes from "HEALTHY"

+* the system dataset does not reside on the boot pool

 * a S.M.A.R.T. error occurs

 * the system is unable to bind to the "WebGUI IPv4 Address" set in :menuselection:`System --> General`

 * the system can not find an IP address configured on an iSCSI portal

+* the interface which is set to be critical for failover is not found or is not configured

 * a periodic snapshot or replication task fails

 * a VMware login or a :ref:`VMware-Snapshot` task fails

+* a delete of a VMware snapshot fails

 * a Certificate Authority or certificate is invalid or malformed

 * HA is configured but the connection is not established

+* one node of an HA pair gets stuck applying its configuration journal as this condition could block future configuration changes from being applied to the standby node

 * 30 days before the license expires and when the license expires